-A dog’s temperature should be between 38 to 39.2° celcius (101° and 102.5°F).
+A dog’s temperature should be between 38 to 39.2° Celcius (101° and 102.5°F).
 Your dog’s body temperature is naturally higher than a human’s, so it’s not always a cause for concern if they feel warmer than you.
-But, if your dog has a temperature of 39.5°c (103°F) or above, they are considered to have a fever and in this case, you should call your vet for advice.
+But, if your dog has a temperature of 39.5°C(103°F) or higher they are considered to have a fever, and in this case, you should call your vet for advice.

 What is a dog fever?

-Dogs are considered to have a fever when their body temperature is 39.5°c (103°F) or above.
-Many different conditions can cause dog fever and in some cases, the cause is not clear (this is known as fever of unknown origin or FUO).
+Fever is an increase in body temperature because of an increase in the body’s thermoregulatory set point.
+Dogs are considered to have a fever when their body temperature is equal to or above 39.5°C (103°F).
+Many different conditions can cause a fever in dogs, and in some cases, the cause is not clear (this is known as fever of unknown origin or FUO).
 Possible causes of fever in dogs include viral, bacterial and fungal infections, immune-mediated disease, inflammation and ingestion of toxins, among many others.
 Your dog might also have a fever after receiving vaccinations, but this should resolve within a day.
-Fever is a sign that your dog’s immune system is working extra hard to fight the infection, inflammation or other cause.
+Fever is an important component of the immune response and can increase the activity of the body’s white blood cells, which helps to fight off invading bacteria and viruses.
 But fever can also lead to loss of energy, lack of appetite and dehydration and if your dog’s temperature reaches above 41.1°C (106°F) it could be fatal.
 That’s why if you think your dog has a fever you should contact your vet or out of hours, your nearest emergency vet right away for advice.

 Does a dog have a fever if its nose is hot?